 How to hire experienced React Native developers?

 Just like hiring for any kind of position, there are a few key aspects to keep in mind while looking for a single React Native developer.
-First of all, you should be aware of the options available: you can hire in-house, augment your existing team or outsource the development to a dedicated team altogether.
+First of all, you should be aware of the options available: you can hire in-house, augment your existing product teams or outsource the development to a dedicated team altogether.
 The latter is becoming more and more popular, as it brings advantages like cost or time savings to the table.
 If you want to learn more about outsourcing read Outsourcing Trends In Software Development.

 1. Hard skills